emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 The count result is common for share and like interactions.
 Please, see here https://developers.facebook.com/docs/plugins/like-button/ There are counters for posting an article or sharing a page content.
 These are two seperate different interactions.
 But you can include the Share button next to the Like button, having more sharing options to display on your website and not feeling confused about the similar counters.
 You will have two different buttons together, with one counter only to display.

 == Screenshots ==
-01. The settings interface
-02. 3rd party share counter buttons
-03. Automatic Google Analytics integration for social sharing metrics, without register
+01. Standalone Large Sharing Buttons
+02. Standalone Large Custom Sharing Buttons
+03. Standalone Small Sharing Buttons
+04. Original Sharing Buttons
-04. Share menu that appears when your visitors use the share button
+05. Share Menu that appears instantly when visitors use the Share Button
-05. The Google Analytics dashboard
-06. The Google Analytics dashboard
+06. Share Menu that includes all Services
+07. Admin Plugin Settings Panel

 == Changelog ==
 = 7.2 =